 The UMMC Includes the following organizations:

-Center for Community Progress, cdcb, Enterprise Community Partners, Fahe, Grounded Solutions Network, Homeownership Alliance, Housing Assistance Council, Housing Partnership Network, Institute for Market Transformation, Lincoln Institute of Land Policy, Local Initiatives Support Corporation, National Council of State Housing Agencies, National Community Stabilization Trust, National Housing Conference, National Housing Trust, NeighborWorks America, Next Step, Novogradac, Opportunity Finance Network, Prosperity Now, RMI, ROC USA, and Stewards of Affordable Housing for the Future
+Center for Community Progress, cdcb, Enterprise Community Partners, Fahe, Grounded Solutions Network, Homeownership Alliance, Housing Assistance Council, Housing Partnership Network, Institute for Market Transformation, Leading Age, Lincoln Institute of Land Policy, Local Initiatives Support Corporation, National Consumer Law Center, National Council of State Housing Agencies, National Community Stabilization Trust, National Housing Conference, National Housing Trust, Neighborhood Housing Services of Chicago, NeighborWorks America, New Hampshire Community Loan Fund, Next Step, Novogradac, Oklahoma Native Assets Coalition, Opportunity Finance Network, Prosperity Now, RMI, ROC USA, Stewards of Affordable Housing for the Future, The American Council for an Energy-Efficient Economy (ACEEE), Unidos US, and Urban Strategies.

 If you are an interested national organization committed to furthering affordable housing finance opportunities, contact Daniel Janzow to learn more about becoming a UMMC Member.